 “There are cases that can be solved by making the invisible visible.” – Mushishi: Zoku-Sho, Banquet at the Forest’s Edge

 This is a case study project for the Expiratory Atmospheric Pressure Laboratory (EAP LAB) is a research facility designed for studying the physical and psychological effects of breathing within variable atmospheric spaces.
 Studies carried out in the past have looked at athletic performance, sleeping disorders, decision-making abilities, and therapeutic applications regarding oxygen deprivation.
 However, these studies tend to ignore the spatial characteristics of the environment and focus more on devices that control airflow.
 For this project, space is the machine for breathing.

 All aspects of form are generated through a series of exercises that treat the traditional architectural object as a collection of volumetric particles that transition from a single solid mass.
-The aesthetic qualities of this transition are additionally manipulated by wrapping, pinching and torquing the form into a bulbous thing.
+The aesthetic qualities of this transition are additionally manipulated by wrapping, pinching, and torquing the form into a bulbous thing.
 It is through this process of sculptural sublimation that things, once invisible and small as a particle, ultimately become visible as a solidified gaseous form.